Living away from home

 If you have any issues, or if you need general advice regarding student accommodation, you can speak to your UUSU Advice Bureau.
 There are also a number of resources for support with other accommodation issues, such as homelessness or tenancy dispute; you can find these in our Helplines.

 REMEMBER!
-Protect your items fr om theft, flood or fire with contents insurance.
+Protect your items from theft, flood or fire with contents insurance.
 Those who are renting are not automatically covered should anything out of the ordinary happen.
-Click here for more information on contents insurance or to see why you should have it.
-It is also worth checking if you are covered by your parent’s home insurance.
+Some students may be covered by their parents' home insurance, so it is worth looking into this before setting up your own policy.

 AVOID a costly fine!
 You must ensure you have your own individual TV license, whether you watch TV online or on a traditional TV.
 Failure to secure a TV license could result in costly fine, so find out if you need one.

-ASK Depending on your circumstances, you may be eligible to Housing Benefit or Council Rate Relief.
-Click here to see if you are eligible to apply.
+ASK Depending on your circumstances, you may be eligible to apply for Housing Benefit or Council Rate Relief.

 CONSIDER cancelling pricey TV packages and opt for a cheap online streaming service to save money whilst studying.